41 Interesting Facts about Birmingham, England (2023 Edition)

 #12: Birmingham’s Centuries-Old Markets

 Birmingham’s Bullring has been home to indoor and outdoor markets since the 12th Century.
-The futuristic-looking architecture of the Birmingham Bullring was unveiled in 1999 and is one of the largest shopping centres in Europe.
+The futuristic-looking architecture of the Birmingham Bullring was unveiled in 1999 and is one of the largest shopping centers in Europe.
 It houses the famous Birmingham Bull statue, which is the symbol of the city.

 #13: The FA Cup was Made in Birmingham